sfu-ireceptor/turnkey-service/README.md

 docker-compose -f run/ocker-compose.yml -f run/docker-compose.prod-override.yml up
 ```

-**How to Run Tests**
+**Testing**

-At the moment, we don't yet have a single formal test suite for testing your node.
-Your best option
+At the moment, aside from the above basic tests noted in the section *Testing the Turnkey Repository* above,
-for the moment is to review the API docs and compose suitable API calls using your browser.
+we don't yet have a single formal test suite for testing your node.
+Your best option for the moment
-We to plan to review this issue and develop a formal testing protocol
+is to review the API docs and compose suitable API calls using your browser.
-for the turnkey, as time and resources permit.
+We to plan to review this issue and develop a formal testing protocol for the turnkey, as time and resources permit.

 **Updating the project database or service submodules to a specified Git branch**